SegiH/SegiTable/docs/README.md

      Type: Boolean
      Description: Boolean that can be used to show items that are hidden.
 If this is true, you have to specify IsEnabledColumn: true for one of the fields for this to work.

+<a name="sortable"></a>
+#### sortable
+          Required: No
+          Type: Boolean
+          Description: Sorting is disabled by default.
+If true, enables sorting of the table.
+Sorting can be disabled for individual columns by setting SortableField to false for the field

 <a name="tableTemplate"></a>
 #### tableTemplate
      Required: Yes